 Imposition refers to the process of arranging pages on a press sheet, in order to obtain faster printing, reduce paper waste, and save money for the customer!
 Conveniently, we have programs that allow for appropriate impositions so it's always best to send us single page documents.
 To clarify this process of imposition here are a couple examples:

 A flyer, depending on the details of the project, can be imposed in many ways.

-There's a lot of variables that go into deciding how a project is printed, so to save time and confusion, it's best to send finished size, single page documents and we'll take care of the rest!!
+There are a lot of variables that go into deciding how a project is set up and printed.
+To save time and confusion, it's best to send documents as single pages in ascending order.
+We'll take care of the rest!!

 RGB colors are strictly used to generate images on a computer screen or a digital camera.
 This is the default setting for many software programs, but is not suitable for printing purposes.
 Therefore, all artwork and images should be converted and/or designed in CMYK color mode or with spot colors.

 *Please note that RGB colors seen on a computer screen are not an accurate representation of the color on printed paper.

 Used in both digital and offset printing, 4-color process printing combines percentages of four colors (cyan, magenta, yellow and black) to produce a complete printed image.
 This is the standard printing process you find in all full color printed materials.

 Colored artwork or images are broken down into four separate layers (CMYK).
 The four colors are printed on top of one another using tiny dots to reproduce the colored image onto the page.

 Spot colors are simply colored inks (similar to house paint).
 They are utilized when a specific color needs to be met.
 They are known for their precision and consistency in reproducing color.
 Instead of artwork being printed with the four layers of CMYK, it only uses one layer of ink to produce the appropriate color.